bucky6/major-project/proposal.md

 - In-game merchant to buy supplies from
 - Separate mini-game to determine abilities
 - Hunger and thirst variables
-- Fighting scenes actually affect how the game will turn out-- aren't just pre-determined
 - Mini-map
-- Power-up
+- Power-ups
-- Separate fighting screens
+- Separate fighting screens with animations
+- Event log (see pixel dungeon)